-fired generation will decline each year until 2035^{16} and compliance with EPA's Final Rule includes measures that will further reduce NO_X emissions, namely: SCR and SNCR optimization; state-of-the-art combustion controls; a backstop daily emissions rate; and emissions reductions commensurate with SCR or SNCR retrofitting beginning in 2026.
-Crucially however, as my results show, ozone season NO_X emissions reductions beyond what I have forecasted-that is, in line with the Final Rule-will be necessary in the early years of implementation from 2023 to 2025 for there to be adequate emissions allowances in 2026 and beyond.

-17. One element I did not directly model in my analysis was the Final Rule's backstop daily emissions rate, which will take effect for coal units greater than 100 megawatts with SCR controls in 2024.
-If one of these units exceeds the backstop emissions rate, the Final Rule mandates that each ton of NO_x after the first 50 will require three allowances to be turned in rather than one.
+- 17. Note that I do not include any incoming allowance bank in 2023, despite provisions that allow this.
+18 I did not include these allowances due to data availability, to keep my analysis simple, and to be conservative.
+With an incoming bank in 2023, however, the likelihood increases that there will be adequate Group 3 allowances in the market to meet total market demand.
+Furthermore, compliance with EPA's Final Rule includes measures that will further reduce NO_X emissions, namely: SCR and SNCR optimization; state-of-the-art combustion controls; a backstop daily emissions rate; and emissions reductions commensurate with SCR or SNCR retrofitting beginning in 2026. - 18.
+One element I did not directly model in my analysis was the Final Rule's backstop daily emissions rate, which will take effect for coal units greater than 100 megawatts with SCR controls in 2024.
+If one of these units exceeds the backstop emissions rate, the Final Rule mandates that each ton of NOx after the first 50 will require three allowances to be turned in rather than one.
 This facet of the Final Rule will likely increase demand for allowances.
-However, as I have explained, I have conservatively overestimated NO_x emissions by not including any reductions due to SCR optimization, SNCR optimization, state-of-the-art combustion controls, or mandatory emissions reductions commensurate to installing additional post-combustion emissions controls.
+However, as I have explained, I have conservatively overestimated NOx emissions by not including any reductions due to SCR optimization, SNCR optimization, state-of-the-art combustion controls, or mandatory emissions reductions commensurate to installing additional post-combustion emissions controls.
 Further, the imposition of the backstop emissions rate will itself reduce demand for allowances, since compliance across most units and most hours will reduce emissions relative to what I have modeled.
-Finally, the 50-ton limit before the 3:1 allowance ratio takes effect has increased flexibility, further ensuring that there will be adequate allowances to satiate demand.
+Finally, the 50-ton limit before the 3:1 allowance ratio takes effect has increased flexibility, further ensuring that there will be adequate allowances to satiate demand